ntop/ntopng/doc/src/plugins/overview/examples.rst

 The root directory, :code:`blacklisted`, should carry a name which is representative for the plugin.
-This directory contains other sub-directories and a :code:`plugin.lua` file, a sort of plugin manifest containing basic plugin information:
+This directory contains other sub-directories and a :code:`manifest.lua` file, a plugin manifest containing basic plugin information:

 .. code:: lua